ECDuman/secilstore/README.md

   -open project from file system

-  -choose task folder which is located under secilstore
+  -choose task folder which is located under secilstore-main

   -right click on the project -> run as -> maven build... -> Goals "clean install" and check skip test -> run